joshl26/modern-developer-react-mern-fullstack/readme.md

 The Modern Developer Youtube Channel

-React MERN Full Stack App
+React MERN Full Stack App Tutorial

-EP1 and 2 - Setting up the backend
+EP1 and 2 - Setting up the Backend (Express and CORS)

 EP 3 - Connecting to Mongo DB